chef-boneyard/chef-web-docs-2016/includes_plugin_knife/includes_plugin_knife_azure.rst

 This subcommand should be installed as a |knife| plugin, using |rubygems|.

-.. note:: This plugin requires the ``knife windows`` plugin to be present on the same machine.
+.. note:: This plugin requires the |subcommand knife windows| plugin to be present on the same machine.

 This subcommand has the following syntax::